joelcarter-dev/art-site/src/pages/store-items/cold-valley-in-the-spring.md

   stones and patches of snow, returning from a place far away.
 artistNotes: >-
   Combining techniques of bold, heavy color mixing on the paper with a simple composition and contrast, accidentally created this atmosphere.

   All paint was mixed directly on the paper, allowing for deep warms and cools as the forms for this mountainside.

   Over subtle gradients, abstract forms gave me a feeling of strangeness.
 A productive afternoon, and a nice change.
 price: '65'
-info: 'Watercolor, 295 x 210mm'
+info: 295 x 210mm
 date: 2019-02-28T03:52:17.670Z
 tags:
   - Landscapes